Many of us enjoy the warmth that summer brings. But too much of a good thing could be bad.

 When summer really heats up, your utility bills generally follow suit.

-Mostly because you make common mistakes when cooling your home this summer.
+Mainly because you make common mistakes when cooling your home this summer.

-While running your air conditioning unit around the clock can help turn your home into a comfortably cool oasis from the brutal heat, it can also leave an enormous hole in your finances
+While running your air conditioning unit around the clock can help turn your home into a comfortably cool oasis from the brutal heat, it can also leave an enormous hole in your finances.

 So, if a cost-effectively cool home is what you’re after, make sure to avoid these three common home cooling mistakes for summer.